building5/sails-hook-bunyan/README.md

   /** If true, a child logger is injected on each request */
   injectRequestLogger: true,

+  /** If true and injectRequestLogger is enabled, then generate and attach a unique req_id to each request logger */
+  generateRequestId: true,

   /** If true, log uncaughtExceptions and terminate the process */
   logUncaughtException: false,